kiramrtr/dev-notes/_sources/index.md.txt

 - How to roll back the Transactions in case of exceptions, How to cancel?
 - CQRS in API and DB
 - OAuth 2.0
-- JWT
 - API Gateway:
   - Any enterprise API gateways like Kong, APIGee, Mulesoft, AWS API gateway, Zuul etc, Policies, roles and responsibilities, reverse proxy, rate limiting, filters etc.
 - Deep understanding of SOLID design principles – Must have
 - Design Patterns:
+  - Adaptor
+  - Builder
+  - Decorator
+  - Factory
   - Singleton
-  - Factory
-  - Builder
+  - Strategy
   - Template
-  - Strategy
-  - Adaptor
-  - Decorator
 - Generics Upper and Lower Bounds, Wild Card, Type Eraser
 - Collections:
   - HashSet